Board of Directors

 Marina Banister is a born and raised Edmontonian, with a political science degree from the University of Alberta.
 Currently working in the field of policy and communications, Marina is putting the skills she learned as 2017-2018 President of the University of Alberta Students’ Union to good use.
 Marina has a deep passion for community engagement and has dedicated herself to active involvement throughout her career, this led to her receiving an Edmonton Avenue Magazine Top 40 Under 40 award in 2017 for creating a program which encouraged more women and non-binary students to run in student government.
 Marina sits on the board of the YWCA Edmonton, is a former Chair of the City of Edmonton Youth Council, and speaks at conferences, events, and in the media about the importance of engaging women and youth in politics.
 When Marina is not working, she enjoys riding her bike year-round, listening to talk radio, and staying up-to-date on politics.
 Marina is delighted to serve on the board of the YWCA Canada and work on issues that increase gender equity in Canada.

 Sereena King holds a Bachelor of Commerce with Distinction from the University of Saskatchewan and is a Chartered Professional in Human Resources.
-She has over 17 years professional HR experience with CNH, Hatch, and BHP, along with 5 years as a post secondary instructor for an HR certificate program.
-She is a senior results focused leader supporting business through effective strategic planning, change management, organization design, and innovative talent attraction and development initiatives.
-Currently, she is accountable within BHP for strategic integrated HR service delivery in Canada and Global Projects.
+She has over 18 years professional HR experience with CNH, Hatch, and BHP, along with 5 years as a post-secondary instructor for an HR certificate program.
+She is a senior result focused leader supporting business through effective strategic planning, change management, organization design, and innovative talent attraction and development initiatives.
+Currently, she is accountable within BHP for strategic integrated HR service delivery in Canada and also acts as the chief of staff to the Potash President.
 Sereena has developed and implemented an industry leading Inclusion and Diversity strategy, geared at making a step change within the mining industry.
-She recognizes the opportunity an inclusive environment and access to non traditional careers can have empowering woman and unlocking possibility.
+She recognizes the opportunity an inclusive environment and access to non-traditional careers can have empowering woman and unlocking possibility.
 Sereena’s involvement with the movement began with the YWCA Saskatoon Board in 2013, going on to serve as President from 2016-2018.
-She joined the YWCA Canada board in 2018 in an effort to stay involved in the movement, impacting change for woman and girls across Canada.
+She joined the YWCA Canada board in 2018 in an effort to stay involved in the movement, impacting change for woman and girls across Canada and was the Chair of the board from June 2020-March 2021.
 She continues to be active in supporting her local community through involvement with other boards and committees.

 Beth Lyons is Executive Director of the New Brunswick Women’s Council, New Brunswick’s independent public advisory agency on women’s equality.
 Previous to working with the council, Beth worked as Associate Director of YWCA Moncton.
 She worked primarily on youth, advocacy, and community engagement initiatives.
 She is also a volunteer member of YWCA Canada’s Board of Directors.
 Over the past 4 years, Beth volunteered with the Ontario-based collective femifesto to support the creation of a media guide to reporting on sexual violence, Use the Right Words.
 She also serves as a community member on St. Thomas University’s Research Ethics Board.
 Beth holds a Bachelor of Art (Honours) from Acadia University in English and Theatre Studies; her thesis focused on cultural studies and feminist theory.
 She is an alumni of the Governor General’s Canadian Leadership Conference and 21 Inc Atlantic Canadian leadership program.